ThirVondukr/passlib/docs/narr/quickstart.rst

    * If they allow C extensions, continue...

-3. Do you want to use the latest & greatest, and don't mind increased memory usage when hashing?
+3. Do you want to use the latest and greatest, and don't mind increased memory usage when hashing?

    * :class:`~passlib.hash.argon2` is a next-generation hashing algorithm, attempting to become the new standard.
-It's design has been being slightly tweaked since 2013, but will quite likely become *the* standard in the next few years.
+Its design has been being slightly tweaked since 2013, but will quite likely become *the* standard in the next few years.
      You'll need to install the `argon2_cffi  <https://pypi.python.org/pypi/argon2_cffi>`_ support library.